 How Much Do Team Headshots Cost?

-Team headshots cost between $35 and $500 (per person) depending on geography, package, and provider.
-The bottom end of that range is going to produce some truly terrible photos.
+Team headshots can cost anywhere between $89 and $500 per person depending on geography, package, and provider.

 When considering pricing, remember to look at a) licensing (who owns the photos) and b) retouching fees.